AzethMeron/Zeke-2.0/README.md

 You can check exisitng aliases with "zeke alias list"
 Alias can be only singular word, and must be first in command.
 So you CANNOT use "zeke alias add play music play" -> "zeke play ..."
+Also, alias CANNOT refer to another alias.

+---
+# Feature: Reactionaries

+I'm still think about how this feature should even be named.
+Basically, reactionaries are messages sent automatically after anyone adds to any message specific emoji.
+To get help, use "zeke help react".

+Plain syntax:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;zeke react add :emoji: any text you want
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;zeke react remove :emoji: index
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;zeke react list (optional: :emoji:)
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;zeke react random :emoji:

+Most meaningful example: BonkBot.
+Setup reactionary in the way it sends "bonk go to hornyjail" after usage of :bonk: emoji.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;zeke react add :bonk: https://cdn.discordapp.com/attachments/912456973348397076/912457896791527484/unknown.png
+Then, after anyone uses :bonk: on message, Zeke will respond with this meme.
+Technically he responds with plain text, but if you use direct link to picture without anythin else, it's converted to just that picture.
+You can also use "zeke react add :bonk: text" multiple times, to add multiple pictures.
+Then random one will be chosen for every reaction.

+You can combine this feature with alias.
+By using:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;zeke react random :bonk:
+you can get random reaction from Zeke for :bonk:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;zeke alias add bonk! zeke react random :bonk:

 ---
 # Engine: The way data is stored, data.py: